Learn more about the educators preparing and delivering your Customized Professional Learning Services programs.

 Margaret Brumsted

-Margaret Brumsted has over 3 decades of experience teaching science in a public high school, where her primary teaching load included Oceanography, Marine Biology and AP Environmental Science.
-She has been an Education Specialist at the Wade Institute for the past seven years, both as an instructor of K-12 teachers at the Cape Cod Region Summer Professional Development Institute and at Customized Professional Learning Services.
-Margaret’s science background includes an undergraduate degree in Biology and a master’s degree in marine environmental science.
+Margaret Brumsted has decades of experience teaching high school science and now professional learning for teachers.
+Margaret’s science background includes an undergraduate degree in Biology and a Master’s Degree in Marine Environmental Science.
+Her primary science teaching experience includes Oceanography, Marine Biology and AP Environmental Science.
 Professional development played a key role in Margaret’s teaching career and provided her with ample opportunities.
-She has sailed on tall ships as an educator, worked alongside scientists on ships in Hawaii and Antarctica, and conducted field research in Costa Rica, Belize, The Bahamas and Mexico.
-She has a passion for science education, and is excited to pass on what she has learned to today’s educators.
-Margaret lives in Rhode Island and enjoys many outdoor activities, especially backcountry skiing, sailing in Narragansett Bay and bike touring.
+She has sailed on tall ships as an educator, worked alongside scientists on ships in Hawaii and Antarctica, and conducted fi eld research in Costa Rica, Belize, The Bahamas and Mexico.
+She has a passion for science education, and is excited to pass on what she has learned to today’s educators through Wade Institute for Science Education at Manomet Conservation Sciences.
+Margaret lives in Rhode Island and enjoys many outdoor activities, especially backcountry skiing, travelling, sailing in Narragansett Bay, and bike touring.

 Rosemary Rak